The Grim Adventures of Billy & Mandy

-The Grim Adventures of Billy & Mandy (Note: Also shortened to simply Billy & Mandy) is an American animated television series created by Maxwell Atoms for Cartoon Network.
+The Grim Adventures of Billy & Mandy (Note: Also shortened to simply Billy & Mandy) is an American animated comedy horror television series created by Maxwell Atoms for Cartoon Network.
 Set in the fictional town of Endsville, the series follows the titular two children named Billy and Mandy who, after winning a limbo game to save Billy's pet hamster, gain the mighty Grim Reaper as their "best friend forever".
 Grim, who is reluctant to serve the two children, has access to supernatural items, spells, and other abilities that often lead Billy and Mandy to interact with otherworldly environments, characters, or situations.

-Billy & Mandy began as a segment on Grim & Evil, in which it and Evil Con Carne aired together.
-The series aired separately beginning June 13, 2003 and ended its run on November 9, 2007.
+Billy & Mandy began on August 24, 2001, as a segment on Grim & Evil, in which it and Evil Con Carne aired together.
+The series aired separately beginning June 13, 2003, and ended its run on November 9, 2007.
 There were also three television movies produced, including Billy & Mandy's Big Boogey Adventure, along with a special episode, Underfist: Halloween Bash.

 During its run, the series won two Emmy Awards and one Annie Award, with nominations for one Daytime Emmy Award, three Golden Reel Awards, and two other Annie Awards.
 Billy & Mandy has also been made into a video game as well as various licensed merchandise.